What is a Program Applicable course?

 - Lower the cost of their overall education

-Please note that the program applicability requirements apply only to those students who are eligible to receive U.S. federal financial aid (Pell grant and/or federal student loans).
+Please note that the program applicability requirements only apply to those students who are eligible to receive U.S. federal financial aid (Pell grant and/or federal student loans).